 “Digitising the card makes it more flexible and available, and gives customers more opportunities to tailor and personalise offers, making their shop even more rewarding.”

-Parent company Walgreens Boots Alliance pulled the Advantage Card account out of Lida in 2017 – after nearly a decade on the estimated £15m business – and handed it to a WPP division called ‘Team WBA” which also works on advertising, media and PR, through offices in London, Chicago and New York.
+Parent company Walgreens Boots Alliance eventually pulled the Advantage Card account out of Lida in 2017, despite strong denials, after nearly a decade on the estimated £15m business.
+It handed the account to a WPP division called “Team WBA” which also works on advertising, media and PR, through offices in London, Chicago and New York.